Learn how culture uses our primitive instincts to control our lives and what you can do to minimize its influence.

-The lizard or reptilian center is at the base of the brain.
-This is where we have the cerebellum and brain stem.
-This is where we find the systems which regulate and coordinate many functions of the body.
-The monkey aspect is the default mechanisms of Ego, personality and instinct.
+The lizard or reptilian center is at the brain’s base, the cerebellum, and brain stem.
+This area regulates and coordinates many body functions.
+The monkey aspect is the default mechanisms of Ego, personality, and instinct.

 Our Monkey Brain Or Reptilian Brain

 The monkey brain is the control center for our survival, self-preservation, and social instincts.
 This aspect of our brain is like the RAM of a computer.
 It holds processes that trigger automatic thinking and expedited value judgments.
 One of these is our fight, flight, or freeze reaction.
 It enables us to act or react without thinking about it.
 In life-threatening situations, this comes in handy.

 It’s also the place where our basic nurturing instinct lives.
 Many living things have specific programming around procreation, protection, and nurturing.
 Some have the innate ability to migrate and navigate impressive distances annually.

 We can never do away with the monkey or reptilian brain.
 It’s imperative to our existence.
 Our “fight, flight, or freeze” reaction mode is vital to our survival.
 Here we store the blueprint of things that may be potentially harmful.
 When something fits the harmful blueprint, we react immediately.